esystemsdev/configuration/README.md

 **Features:**

-- Installs tools organized by groups: Development, Development AI, Database, Development OutSystems, and Development Workato.
+- Installs tools organized by groups: Development, Local Dev, Database, and Development OutSystems.
 - Verifies if tools are already installed and skips reinstallation if unnecessary.
 - Allows the user to choose which groups of applications to install, with a default installation of the "Development" group.
 - Supports an optional `-groups` parameter to automate the selection process, allowing for a faster setup without user prompts.